skyeoh06/assign3-insta-blog/tests.md

 ## 4. Search Blog page

 I ensured that:
-- The title keyword for matching Insta-Blog will be reflected in the Result page.
+- The title keyword for matching Insta-Blog will be reflected in the Search Result page.

 ## 5. Register Page
 I ensured that:
 - The user fill in info was in correct type of format before submission.
-* redirect with flash message of suceess to Login page.
+* Able to redirect with flash message of suceess to Login page.

 ## 6. Login page

 I ensured that:
 - Registered user fills in valid and matching info in the form before submission.
-* redirect with flash message of suceess to Index/home page.
+* Able to redirect with flash message of suceess to Index/home page.

 ## 7. Edit Insta-Blog page